 We are Women in SAP.
 We master challenges, are built to evolve, and accelerate transformation.
 We break boundaries to make an impact by shattering traditional beliefs, redefining the art of the possible, creating a new future of how, why and where business gets done.
 Deloitte and business technology forces us to keep breaking the boundaries of the world we know.
 This could be you.

 Building strong teams has always been a focus for Katie Tyler, Deloitte Global Consulting SAP Offering & Platform Leader.
 Originally on a career path that involved health and well-being, Katie pivoted to consulting more than two decades ago—leveraging her strengths in coaching and team-building to help Deloitte rise to be a leader in the market.

-With Deloitte’s profile continuing to rise among SAP customers, Katie wants to see the profile of women also rise within the organization.
+With Deloitte’s profile continuing to rise amongst SAP customers, Katie wants to see the profile of women also rise within the organisation.
 One potential impact of having more balanced and diverse teams: An ability to show up as a stronger and trusted team for clients.
 “Many of my clients I can truly call friends, and they come to me now, from my first years as a consultant, because they trust in me,” she says.
-“They trust that I'll bring the right team to achieve their objectives with quality, and that's what's important.”
+“They trust that I'll bring the right team to achieve their objectives with quality and that's what's important.”